adrict99/TempMeter/README.md

 # Weather App

-A Weather App that shows cities and its daily weather data that I originally created on 2021.
+A very simple Weather App that shows cities and its daily weather data that I originally created on 2021.

 Requirements: